-Although the clover mites are tiny, you can spot them moving around because of their color.
+Although the clover mites are tiny red bugs, you can spot them moving around because of their color.
 You can simply use a vacuum cleaner for clover mite control because if crushed, they will leave a red stain on all the surfaces.
 This is a good method to clear clover mites; however, this won’t get rid of them permanently.

 Sponge the Area

 In a cup of water mix a few drops of dishwashing liquid.
 Using a sponge, wipe across the tables, walls, chairs, concrete and other surfaces.
 This will help to kill the mites and remove them.
 The fragrance of the soap will also act as a repellent to prevent the mites from coming back.

 You could also add some essential oils to the mixture for a lasting fragrance that repels naturally.
 However, while wiping the surfaces with the sponge, take care not to press too hard, or you will end up with streaks of red and a huge mess where the mites are crushed, which will be very difficult to clean.

 Boric acid kills clover mites and can help to eliminate them.
 Sprinkle the boric powder in all the common areas in and around your home.
 The mites are repelled by the boric acid and act as a barrier and help to keep the clover mites out.

 You can sprinkle the boric acid powder along the perimeters of the rooms, rugs, carpets, under the appliances, couches, on windowsills, patio doors, door gaps, walls, around the yard fence, outdoor furniture, around the foundation and around the perimeter of your home.

 However, you must reapply the boric acid frequently because it can get washed away by the rain or blown away by the wind.